ashishsumanth1/Data-Analysis-/README.md

 - Identify potential mismatches or gaps between acquired qualifications and the jobs people eventually engage in.
 - Create a machine learning model designed to predict an individual's chances of securing a job based on their qualifications and the patterns observed in the electoral ward data.

-### Methodology

-#### Machine Learning Model Development
-**Feature Engineering**: Relevant features were extracted and sometimes transformed to ensure the machine learning model would perform optimally.

-**Model Selection**: Based on the nature of our data and the problem statement, an appropriate machine-learning algorithm was chosen.

-**Training and Validation**: The data was split into training and validation sets.
-The model was trained on the former and its performance evaluated on the latter.

-**Model Optimization**: Based on the performance metrics, the model parameters were tuned to optimize its predictive accuracy.

-#### Application Development
-**Flask App Creation**: An interactive Flask web application was developed.
-This user-friendly platform serves as an interface for individuals to interact with the data and access the machine learning model for predictions.

-**Deployment**: Once developed, the application was deployed, making it accessible to users.

 ## Data
 #### Data Acquisition
 **Source Identification**: The foremost step involved pinpointing a reliable data source.
 The datasets have to be broad and relevant to the study.
 The Office for National Statistics (ONS) website, specifically the URL "[https://www.ons.gov.uk/](https://www.ons.gov.uk/)", was identified as a prime source due to its comprehensive nature and extensive coverage of the Census 2021 data.